 How to use Hogwarts Legacy spells

 Equipped spells are displayed in the bottom right corner in the ‘spell diamond’ which holds four active spells.
 This can be brought up by holding a trigger or key and then choosing the spell of choice that you have equipped.
+You can find out how to unlock spell slots in Hogwarts Legacy if you need more spell diamonds.

-Furthermore, as you progress through the game you will gain access to additional spell diamonds.
 Overall, you can have four different spell diamonds that can be swapped between during combat for a total of 16 spells equipped at any given time.

 Now you know all the Hogwarts Legacy spells, you’re ready to get wand-slinging and destroy your opponents with colourful explosions, environmental objects, and uforgiveable curses any other student wouldn’t dare to cast.
 For more on the game, find out the Hogwarts Legacy length so you know what you’re in for in the RPG experience, and read all about the Hogwarts Legacy Houses to help you make the big decision at the beginning of the game.